wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 Distinguished Engineers need knowledge that's <strong>both wide and deep</strong>.
 So don't focus solely on what you've been told to work on.
 Instead of watching TV and playing games, spend your nights and weekends learning and getting certified on technologies.

-   * Be fluent writing <a target="_blank" href="https://wilsonmar.github.io/markdown-text-for-github-from-html/">GitHub other other text Markdown</a> so you can contribute to developer documentation and <a target="_blank" href="https://wilsonmar.github.io/jekyll-site-development/">JAM stack websites</a> using <a target="_blank" href="https://wilsonmar.github.io/gatsbyjs/">Gatsby</a> and other tools
+   * Be fluent writing <a target="_blank" href="https://wilsonmar.github.io/markdown-text-for-github-from-html/">GitHub and other text Markdown</a> so you can contribute to developer documentation and <a target="_blank" href="https://wilsonmar.github.io/jekyll-site-development/">JAM stack websites</a> using <a target="_blank" href="https://wilsonmar.github.io/gatsbyjs/">Gatsby</a> and other tools

    * Maintain a portfolio of web sites and designs you find attractive or useful
    * Learn to build websites and databases using various technologies